tirnovar/datameerkat/_posts/2023-01-23-apis-as-power-bi-datasources.md

 ## Power Query vs. simple API

 It will be best to show it practically.
 And let's start easy.
 Let's download the data from some straightforward API.
-It means an API that doesn't have complex authentication and where we will get only a few or **page-by-page responses**.
+It means an API that doesn't have complex authentication and where we will get only a few or **page-by-page responses** (If you would like to learn more about this, here is a link to an article by [Rick de Groot](https://www.linkedin.com/in/rickmaurinus/) that explains it very well - [List Generate API Calls](https://gorilla.bi/power-query/list-generate-api-calls/)).
 For demonstration purposes, I will choose one of the APIs, which is also very often recommended for some programming practice.
 For example, [NewsAPI](https://newsapi.org/).
 This API can return news gathered from different corners of the world.

 If you are a developer, you can use this API for free in the **TRIAL version** and try many things on it.